skllfi/sparkle/docs/docs/creating-tweaks.md

 └── tweaks/
     └── example-tweak/
         ├── apply.ps1
-        ├── unapply.ps1   # optional if the tweak is reversible
+        ├── unapply.ps1
         └── meta.json
 ```

 !!! tip

-    If the tweak does not have an unapply script, do **not** create a `unapply.ps1`.
+    If the tweak does not have an unapply script, do **not** create a `unapply.ps1`. it will be changed from a toggle to an apply button in the UI

 ---